hannahtrask/react-app-unit2/README.md

 ## Project Styling

 The general theme of my App will be Old American West.
 I want the viewer to feel like they've teleported back in time to a saloon on the side of a railway, but in a classy way.
-If you are familiar, think WestWorld meets Back to the Future Part III.
+Think Prohibition Era cocktail bar mixed with Wild West saloon.

 I chose the below palette for this project.
 I want to represent the darker colors associated with the cool, dark lighting you often find in a cocktail bar.
 The dominating color scheme will be dark with some splashes of color here and there.
 The idea is to feel like you're in a trendy place while you look up trendy cocktails!
 - [Color Palette](https://coolors.co/15181d-183642-575a60-9d4827-ce5f55-e3a767-ed9d48-ebe0d6)